 Have you ever been there?
 Heartbroken?

-This Psalm has an allusion to Christ, a prophecy of when they offered Him sour wine mingled with gall to drink as He was nailed to the cross (Matthew 27:34).
-The difference however was that when Jesus was on the cross, He didn’t pray for His Father to pour out His wrath on His persecutors, He prayed for His Father to forgive them (Luke 23:34).
-Jesus, the Son of God and the Son of David wants everyone’s name to be written in the Book of Life.
+This Psalm has an allusion to Christ, a prophecy of when they offered Him sour wine mingled with gall to drink, when He was nailed to the cross (Matthew 27:34).
+The difference however was that when Jesus was died, He didn’t pray for His Father to pour out His wrath on His persecutors, He prayed for His Father to forgive them (Luke 23:34).
+Jesus, the Son of God and Son of David wants everyone’s name to be written in the Book of Life.
+Of course we know not everyone will be saved and choose to follow God, but that’s His heart (2 Peter 3:9)

 David knew his God would deliver him, so he praised the Lord and stood on God’s promises.
 He even encouraged others to trust the Lord and truly seek Him.

-Psalm 69:32 (NKJV) “The humble shall see this and be glad; snd you who seek God, your hearts shall live.”
+Psalm 69:32 (NKJV) “The humble shall see this and be glad; and you who seek God, your hearts shall live.”

 May we be humble and seek God sincerely, may we be among those who really do love His name (Psalm 69:36).
 Thank You Jesus!